peterlamar/postgres-gce/README.md

 # postgres-gce
-Automation for Postgres in Google Cloud
+Automation for Postgres in Google Cloud.
+This script will restore a postgress database from a backup file stored in google storage.
+It also has a docker option for extensibility.
+It is meant to enable automated restoration of a database.

 ## Build